adlaneKadri/py-image-api-wrappers/README.md

 ```
 python clarifai_api.py ../img/cats.jpg <Clarifai app id> <Clarifai app secret>
 ```
-Output is a dictionary mapping "tag_list" to all tags and confidences and mappin "time" to the response ime in micro seconds.
+Output is a dictionary mapping "tag_list" to all tags and confidences and mapping "time" to the response time in micro seconds.
 ```
 {'tag_list': [('mammal', 0.9875457286834717),
               ('cat', 0.9859105944633484),